Back to Living Real Change

 “When they told me I had a brain tumor, it was very scary,” she says.
 “I have a cousin and aunt who both passed away from that.”
 She remembers the process went very quickly when she arrived at Piedmont Atlanta and went into surgery.
 “Afterward, Dr. Howard Chandler came in and said, ‘Good news – we removed the tumor.’”

-After the surgery, she underwent Gamma Knife Radiosurgery, a single-session, noninvasive targeted radiation treatment, to make sure all of the brain cancer cells were gone.
+After the surgery, she underwent Gamma Knife Radiosurgery, a single-session, noninvasive targeted radiation treatment, to make sure all the brain cancer cells were gone.
 Gamma Knife uses powerful doses of radiation to target and treat diseased brain tissue while leaving surrounding tissue intact.
 While he was able to remove the brain tumor, Dr. Chandler told her it had likely spread from another part of her body.
 Additional testing confirmed that she had stage IV non-small cell lung cancer called adenocarcinoma.

 The fight for her life